aws-samples/sample-bda-redaction/README.md

 1. Navigate to the AWS Console
 2. Navigate to API Gateway and find the API Gateway that has been created during the `cdk deploy` process.
 The name of the API Gateway can be found in the Resources section of the `<<resource-name-prefix>>-PortalStack` CloudFormation stack.
 3. Click on the **Stages** link in the left-hand menu.
-4. Ensure that the ** portal** stage is selected
+4. Ensure that the ** portal** stage is selected.
-5. Find the **Invoke URL** and copy that value
+5. Find the **Invoke URL** and copy that value.
-6. Enter that value in the address bar of your web browser
+6. Enter that value in the address bar of your web browser.

 You should now see the portal's user interface visible within the web browser.
 If any emails have been processed, they will be listed on the home page of the portal.

+### Access Control (optional)

+For production deployment we recommend customers to control access to the Portal using the approaches here https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html

 ## Clean up